Door handle bacteria: Meningitis

-Meningitis is the swelling of the membranes around the spinal cord and brain most often caused by Viral and Bacterial infection which incidentally are the only two types which could be passed through contact with door handles.
+Meningitis is the swelling of the membranes around the spinal cord and brain most often caused by viral and bacterial infection which incidentally are the only two types which could be passed through contact with door handles.
 Although relatively rare, meningitis can be life-threatening with rapidly developing symptoms.
 Bacterial meningitis is the deadliest form of this disease but throughout the years, having become more aware of the disease and its causes, we have been able to significantly lower the number of deaths due to meningitis each year.
 As a child, you are more at risk of contracting meningitis which is why recommended vaccines have been put in place across the UK for the three main bacteria types: Neisseria meningitides, Streptococcus pneumoniae and Haemophilus influenzae type b (Hib).

 Swine flu

 Swine flu is one of many diseases that are contracted by person to person contact.
-In April 2009 the virus was discovered in the USA, 2 months later in June the CDC (center for disease control) announced the disease as a pandemic.
+In April 2009 the virus was discovered in the USA, 2 months later in June the CDC announced the disease as a pandemic.
 It is believed that door handles provide a suitable environment for the disease to spread on, as the virus can survive on these metallic surfaces from 2 up to 8 hours.
-Door handles provide a popular medium for the disease to spread as every person uses the handle, they can extend the duration that the microorganisms survive.
+Door handles provide a medium for the disease to spread as every person uses the handle, they can extend the duration that the microorganisms survive.